Download a Word version of the constitution: constitutionMar17.docx

 3. Examples of informal votes that may be taken at a General Meeting, to which these guidelines need not necessarily apply, include agreeing dates for tours and events, whether to enter a striking competition, which pub to go to, etc. Any of these could be turned into a formal vote if a formal proposal is made (and seconded) at the meeting.

-4. With the exception of the Chairperson, only full members attending the meeting in person are entitled to vote.
+4. With the exception of the Chairperson, only full members who are in attendance at the meeting or have informed the Secretary of their voting intentions prior to the meeting are entitled to vote.

 5. Honorary members and non-members are not entitled to vote.